unbndgroup/Aura-Web-Developer-Exercise/README.md

 # Aura Web Developer Exercise

-Please clone or fork the repo to commit and push your changes
+Please clone or fork this repository to commit and push your changes

-This interview containes two coding exercises described below.
+This exercise containes two coding exercises described below.
 Please feel free to contact us l.monaghan@thisisaura.com if any of the questions or instructions are unclear

 ## Exercise 1